Darkmatther/Sudoku_Game/README.md

 ### How to install the game
 To install the application, download all files included in the "Executable" folder, and double-click on Sudoku.exe<br/><br/>
-IMPORTANT: all .dll dependencies and plugin folders (imageformats/, mediaservice/, platforms/ and playlistformats/) must be downloaded.
-The .qss files and the audio/, fonts/ and images/ folders are optinal but should also be downloaded for an optimal user experience.<br/>
+IMPORTANT: all .dll dependencies, plugin folders (imageformats/, mediaservice/, platforms/ and playlistformats/) and the sudoku_input.txt file are mandatory and should stay in the same folder as Sudoku.exe.
+The .qss files and the audio/, fonts/ and images/ folders are optional but should also be downloaded for an optimal user experience.<br/>
 The game should look like this (tested on Windows 7 & Windows 10):
 <br/><br/>
 ![Main window - blue theme](https://user-images.githubusercontent.com/25090342/30785561-c9d811cc-a168-11e7-975a-f9d89324bdbd.PNG "Main window - blue theme")